ykpraveen/ejb-wildfly-sample/README.md

-# Clinic Appointment Backend (WildFly + EJB 4.0)
+# Clinic Appointment System (WildFly + EJB 4.0 backend, Vue 3 frontend)

-Modular REST backend built with Jakarta EE on WildFly, deployed as an EAR (WAR + EJB modules) with MySQL persistence.
+Modular REST backend built with Jakarta EE on WildFly, deployed as an EAR (WAR + EJB modules) with MySQL persistence, paired with a Vue 3 + Vuetify SPA frontend (`clinic-frontend/`).

+📝 Write-up: [I Ran From EJB2 to Spring to Quarkus.
+Then I Went Back.
+Here's What I Found.](https://dev.to/ykpraveen/i-ran-from-ejb2-to-spring-then-i-went-back-heres-what-i-found-3n7f) — a storytelling walkthrough of the EJB 3 vs. 4 decision, MDBs, and Stateful Session Beans, using this project as the running example.

 ## Why this design